TerryCLAWong/malFigures/README.md

 # MyAnimeList.net Staff Tracker - Design Document

 ## Purpose
-This is a web-scraping web-app that looks at a given public myanimelist.net anime list and looks at the listed shows within a given rating range and compiles a list of staff that have worked on those shows.
+This is a web-app that looks at a given myanimelist.net user's anime list and analyses the listed shows within a given rating range and compiles a list of staff that have worked on those shows.
 The staff listed is determined by an integer input for the number of shows worked on for a given staff member.

+The web-app will be designed such that new features are modular and easily added.
+In the future, I want this web-app to be home to several stat tracking apps for a myanimelist.net user.

 #### Input
-* A url to a public MAL animelist
+* A myanimelist.net username
 * Integers for inclusive [low, high] range scores
 * Integer for shows worked on for a given staff member to be considered a "liked member".